Dürer’s Portrait of Philip Melanchthon (1526)

 2. S. R. Koehler, Catalogue of the Exhibition of Albrecht Dürer's Engravings, Etchings and Drypoints, and most of the Woodcuts Executed from his Designs (Museum of Fine Arts, Boston) 1888, p.
 101 cited in Walter L. Strauss ed., The Complete Engravings, Etchings and Drypoints of Albrecht Dürer (New York: Dover) 1972, p.
 218

-Original Publication Date on EPPH: 02 Aug 2011. | Updated: 0. © Simon Abrahams.
-Articles on this site are the copyright of Simon Abrahams.
-To use copyrighted material in print or other media for purposes beyond 'fair use', you must obtain permission from the copyright owner.
-Websites may link to this page without permission (please do) but may not reproduce the material on their own site without crediting Simon Abrahams and EPPH.
+© Simon Abrahams.
+All articles on this site are the copyright of Simon Abrahams.
+If you wish to use copyrighted material from this site in print or other media for purposes that go beyond 'fair use', you must obtain permission from the copyright owner.
+Other websites may link to this page without permission (in fact, please do) but may not reproduce the material on their own site.